doitintl/kubeip/README.md

 # KubeIP v2

-Welcome to KubeIP v2, a complete overhaul of the popular [DoiT](https://www.doit.com/) KubeIP [v1](https://github.com/doitintl/kubeip/tree/v1-main) open-source project, originally developed by [Aviv Laufer](https://github.com/avivl).
+Welcome to KubeIP v2, a complete overhaul of the popular [DoiT](https://www.doit.com/) KubeIP [v1-main](https://github.com/doitintl/kubeip/tree/v1-main) open-source project, originally developed by [Aviv Laufer](https://github.com/avivl).

 KubeIP v2 expands its support beyond Google Cloud (as in v1) to include AWS, and it's designed to be extendable to other cloud providers that allow assigning static public IP to VMs.
 We've also transitioned from a Kubernetes controller to a standard DaemonSet, enhancing reliability and ease of use.

+## What happens with KubeIP v1

+KubeIP v1 is still available in the [v1-main](https://github.com/doitintl/kubeip/tree/v1-main) branch.
+No further development is planned.
+We will fix critical bugs and security issues, but we will not add new features.

-## What KubeIP does?
+## What KubeIP v2 does?

 KubeIP is a tool that assigns a static public IP to any node it operates on.
-The IP is assigned to the node's primary network interface, selected from a list of reserved static IPs using platform-supported filtering.
+The IP is assigned to the node's primary network interface, selected from a list of reserved static IPs using platform-supported filtering and ordering.
+If no static public IP is available, KubeIP will wait until one becomes available.
+When a node is deleted, KubeIP will release the static public IP back to the pool of reserved static
+IPs.

 ## How to use KubeIP?